-- 1. Tell the students that they are going to read a story about Mr. Scotti, an Italian living in America, but that the story is in 14 parts which aren't in order.
-They will have to put the sentences of the story in the correct order. - 2.
-Divide the students into groups of 14 and give each group a set of cut-up sentences (or parts of sentences), shuffled into random order.
-If the number of students in the class is not an exact multiple of 14, give one part of the story to a pair of students. - 3.
-In their groups, each student takes one part of the story.
+- 1 Tell the students that they are going to read a story about Mr Scotti, an Italian living in America, but that the story is in 14 parts which aren't in order.
+They will have to put the sentences of the story in the correct order. - 2 Divide the students into groups of 14 and give each group a set of cut-up sentences (or parts of sentences), shuffled into random order.
+If the number of students in the class is not an exact multiple of 14, give one part of the story to a pair of students. - 3 In their groups, each student takes one part of the story.
 If you have fewer than 14 students in the class or group, distribute the parts yourself and give some students two consecutive parts of the story.
-If you have students of mixed abilities, give shorter sentences to less confident students. - Tell the students that they are responsible for their own sentences for the rest of the activity. - Ask the students to read their own sentences and make sure they understand them. - 6.
-Ask the students to practice saying their own sentences out loud and to memorize them.
-Go around helping them individually with pronunciation problems. - 7.
-When the students have memorized their own sentences, tell them to stand up in their groups and to form a line in the order of the story by saying their sentences out loud.
-This stage of the activity may seem rather chaotic at first, but try not to intervene as one of the aims of this activity is for the students to repeat their sentences several times and listen to the other students' sentences carefully. - 8.
-When the story is in the correct order, ask the students to sit down in their groups and get ready to write the story. - 9.
-Explain that each student is going to write the whole story.
-The students dictate their own sentences to the rest of the group and answer questions about the spelling and punctuation of their sentences. - 10.
-Ask the student with the first line to read it out for the rest of the group to write down.
-The students then take turns reading their sentences in order for the rest of the group to write them down. - 11.
-When everybody has written down the complete story, give out copies of the complete worksheet (or display it on the overhead projector) so that the students can correct their own work.
+If you have students of mixed abilities, give shorter sentences to less confident students. - 4 Tell the students that they are responsible for their own sentence for the rest of the activity. - 5 Ask the students to read their own sentence and make sure they understand it. - 6 Ask the students to practise saying their own sentence aloud and to memorise it.
+Go round helping them individually with pronunciation problems. - 7 When the students have memorised their own sentence, tell them to stand up in their groups and to form a line in the order of the story by saying their sentences aloud.
+This stage of the activity may seem rather chaotic at first, but try not to intervene as one of the aims of this activity is for the students to repeat their sentence several times and listen to the other students' sentences carefully. - 8 When the story is in the correct order, ask the students to sit down in their groups and get ready to write the story. - 9 Explain that each student is going to write the whole story.
+Each student dictates their own sentence to the rest of the group and answers questions about the spelling and punctuation of their sentence. - 10 Ask the student with the first line to read it out for the rest of the group to write down.
+The students then take it in turns to read out their sentences in order for the rest of the group to write them down. - 11 When everybody has written down the complete story, give out copies of the complete worksheet (or display it on the overhead projector) so that the students can correct their own work.